I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The projects in the book reflect the kawaii, or “cute,” style that attracts the author, such as tiny boxes, envelopes, and jewelry.
 The book itself even reflects this style with its pastel-colored pages and adorable emojis offering tips and commentary about each project.
-They are organized from simplest to hardest, using a star system to indicate the difficulty level of each shape.
+They are organized from easiest to hardest, using a star system to indicate the difficulty level of each shape.

-After the introduction, there is a chart explaining the different symbols that are included in the instructions which tell you how to fold a specific section of the paper.
+After the introduction, there is a chart explaining the different symbols that are included in the instructions, which tell you how to fold a specific section of the paper.
 The symbols are very straightforward, such as a solid line with one arrow to fold the paper once in a certain direction or a line with double arrows to indicate to fold and then unfold the paper.
 There are dotted lines to indicate whether to fold the paper under or over itself.

-Attempt #1: Masu Box
+Attempt 1: Masu Box

-Knowing that I haven’t attempted origami in over 20 years, I knew that it would be crucial to start at the beginning and see how far I got.
+Knowing that I hadn’t attempted origami in over 20 years, I knew that it would be crucial to start at the beginning and see how far I got.
 I started with the Masu box, which is basically a tiny, square box made of paper.
 The difficulty level is one star, and each fold seemed pretty basic.
 So, my assistant and I got started.